ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Improve the Word Tokenization

 You probably noticed that simply splitting on whitespace is not very good, as punctuation is not removed.
 Replace the expression `line.toLowerCase.split("\\s+")` with a call to a `tokenize` function.
 Implement `tokenize` to remove punctuation.
 An example implementation can be found in the [Scalding README](https://github.com/twitter/scalding).

+#### Eliminate Blank Lines

+The very first line in the output is an empty word and a count of approximately 49,000!
+These are blank lines in the text.
+The implementation removes all other whitespace, but as written, it still returns an empty word for blank lines.
+Adding a filter clause will remove these lines.
+We'll see how below, but you can search for that section now if you want to try it.

 ## Input Parsing